SheffieldML/GPmat/README.md

 #### The Swiss Roll

-The \`swiss roll data' is often used to illustrate dimensionality reduction algorithms despite the fact that it is very unrepresentative of real data sets.
+The 'swiss roll data' is often used to illustrate dimensionality reduction algorithms despite the fact that it is very unrepresentative of real data sets.

 In the first examples we use 1000 data points to represent the swiss roll, `demSwissRollLle1.m` and `demSwissRollLle2.m`.